 So, whatever your product or service is, reach out to influencers and offer it to them for free.
 If they ask you if there’s anything that they can do for you in return (and they likely will), simply ask them if they could wear, mention, feature, or share information about on of your your products on their social media accounts.

 Wear their shoes

 One of the most useful keys on the marketing keychain is the key of empathy.
 By putting yourself in other people’s shoes—you can understand them so much better.
 This also allows you to take a more comprehensive approach to incentivizing people to take a desired action.

 In his book, One Million Followers: How I Built a Massive Social Following In 30 Days, author and social media marketing expert Brendan Kane, stated, "Once you’ve selected the people who you want to create an alliance with; put yourself in the other person’s shoes and think about what you’d like to receive.”

-Regardless of how big an influencer is on social media, everyone has something that you may be able to provide for them that could help make their lives better.
+Regardless of how big an influencer is on social media, everyone has something that you may be able to provide that could help make their lives better.
 As Kane said, “Even if someone seems way above your level of influence, you probably still have something useful to offer.
 Think about what makes you unique.”

 If you’ve noticed, the bulk of this article has been about philosophy and psychology.
 That’s because as marketers, our job is to analyze human behaviors and test our theories in hopes of achieving a desired action from other human beings.
 And psychology is a great way of understanding what makes people tick.